yonaskolb/XcodeGen/README.md

 # XcodeGen

-A command line tool that generates an Xcode project from a YAML project spec and your folder structure.
+XcodeGen is a command line tool that generates your Xcode project using your folder structure and a simple project spec.

+The project spec is a YAML or JSON file that defines your targets, configurations, schemes and custom build settings.
+All you source directories are automatically parsed and referenced appropriately while preserving your folder structure.
+Sensible defaults are used in many places, so you only need to customize what is needed.

 - ✅ Easy **configuration** of projects which is human readable and git friendly
 - ✅ Groups in Xcode are always **synced** to your directories on disk